-Historically arthritic pain relief has been achieved through anti-inflammatory medication.
+Historically joint pain relief has been achieved through anti-inflammatory medication (NSAID's).
 This class of medication can be very helpful but some people may pay a price for this type of pain relief.
 Over long term usage many people can experience stomach problems due to the irritation of the stomach lining from the medication.
-Less known side effects include kidney trouble and because many of these drugs retain sodium, they can elevate blood pressure in those with salt sensitivities.
+Less known side effects include kidney trouble and because many of these drugs retain sodium, they can elevate blood pressure in those with salt sensitivities,particularly the elderly.

 The problems with arthritis arise in the chronic form, or the progressive form where the problem just keeps getting worse.
 In these cases things like cortisone injections or physical therapy may reduce the discomfort but the pain will usually return at some point in time.

 The type of arthritis most often seen in the feet is known as osteoarthritis, or the "wear and tear" type of arthritis.
+This condition is also known as degenerative joint disease.
 Basically, the joint just wears out over time.
+It is worth mentioning that the feet are not the only place where osteoarthritis occurs, if affects almost all joints in the body.

 If you are just beginning to experience osteoarthritis or even if you have had if for a while but it is not too severe, there are things you might consider doing to slow down the process as it relates to pain in the foot or ankle.

-If you lead a sedentary life style consider exercise.
+Exercise-If you lead a sedentary life style consider exercise.
 The more you exercise the more you force the joints of the feet (and elsewhere) to move and so the less inclined they are to stiffen up.
 This may seem like a paradox because excessive movement of the joints is what initially caused the joints to wear out, but continued movement through exercise is what keeps them as limber as possible.
+When a joint is stiff and then is called upon to move, this limitation of motion is what causes pain.

 In this day and age many people are looking for alternative forms of treatment to alleviate arthritis and musculo-skeletal pain.
 One popular alternative is the use of Glucosamine sulfate.
 This nutritional supplement has anti-inflammatory properties similar to the anti-inflammatory medication on the market with less likelihood of stomach upset.
 Most of the original studies with glucosamine were done in Europe and involved primarily knee pain.